Govilon duo to run London Marathon for charity

 “Making sure people know what they have got to do so they can protect themselves and others is vital,” he said.

-“I hope us running the marathon will help to spread the message further across our local community and beyond, because it is a positive message.
-I have now beaten it and living proof that it doesn’t have to be a death sentence.”
+“I hope us running the marathon will help to spread the message further across our local community and beyond, because it is a positive message.”

-He said the journey from diagnosis to being told he was in remission was relatively short but a big rollercoaster of emotions.
+He said the journey from diagnosis to being told he was in remission was relatively short but a massive rollercoaster of emotions.

 “I feel like I am back to my normal life after such a big operation and devastation that happened just two years ago,” he recalls.